pngwn/MDsveX/packages/svast/README.md

 ```
 interface BranchingBlock <: Parent {
   type: 'svelteBranchingBlock'
+  expression: Expression
 }
 ```

 The `BrancingBlock` node represents a svelte Block that allows a single branch, a `path`.

-Standard blocks other than `each` extend this interface, as the standard blocks all have import, specific semantic information that relates only to them.
+Standard blocks other than `each` do not extend this interface, as the standard blocks all have more complex branching structures.

-The `expression` field must be present and should contain the rest of the contents of the unknown branching block.
+The `expression` field contains the rest of the contents of the unknown branching block.
 The expression node itself can be empty.

 The following input: